antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/visualize_logs_in_splunk_cloud_enterprise.md

 ## Let's generate some logs
 - In the ThousandEyes platform:
-  - Login to the ThousandEyes platform
+  - Log In to the ThousandEyes platform
   - Create a test
   - Update a test
   - Logout from the ThousandEyes platform